eclipse-velocitas/velocitas-docs/content/en/docs/val/interface_guideline.md

 ## GRPC Interface Style Guide

 This document provides a style guide for .proto files.
 By following these conventions, you'll make your protocol buffer message definitions and their corresponding classes consistent and easy to read.
-The style guide is unless otherwise mentioned based on the style guide from [google protocol-buffers style](https://developers.google.com/protocol-buffers/docs/style) under Apache 2.0 License & Creative Commons Attribution 4.0 License.
+Unless otherwise indicated, this style guide is based on the style guide from [google protocol-buffers style](https://developers.google.com/protocol-buffers/docs/style) under Apache 2.0 License & Creative Commons Attribution 4.0 License.

 Note that protocol buffer style can evolve over time, so it is likely that you will see .proto files written in different conventions or styles.
 Please respect the existing style when you modify these files.
 Consistency is key.
 However, it is best to adopt the current best style when you are creating a new .proto file.